xuanhao97/hao-mcp/README.md

 ### `checkResetPassword`

-Initiates password reset process in Arobid Backend.
+Initiates password reset or change password process in Arobid Backend.
 This will send a reset link or OTP to the user's email.

+**Use Cases:**
+- **Password Reset**: When a user has forgotten their password and needs to reset it
+- **Change Password**: When a user wants to change their existing password for security reasons

 **Parameters:**